16. Environments and evaluation (*)#

 namespace:pkg

-– where all objects are defined (functions, vectors, etc.); this is the enclosing environment of all closures in the package;package:pkg
+is where all objects are defined (functions, vectors, etc.); it is the enclosing environment of all closures in the package;package:pkg

-We will use our example package discussed in Section 7.3.1.2.
-Recall that it is available for download from https://github.com/gagolews/rpackagedemo/.
+As an illustration, we will use the example package discussed in Section 7.3.1.2.

 library("rpackagedemo") # https://github.com/gagolews/rpackagedemo/